I can’t rent my home in Denver. What should I do?

-In other words, I’m a prospective tenant, I’m coming into your house and I’m saying, “I am willing because online I’ve looked at it, I’m willing to pay this much money.
+In other words, I’m a prospective resident, I’m coming into your house and I’m saying, “I am willing because online I’ve looked at it, I’m willing to pay this much money.

 And I’m willing to pay this much money to live in your house or excuse me to live in a house in this neighborhood, but I’m arriving at your house and for some reason, it’s not the house that I, you know, expected or wanted it to be.”

 Now, this is where we get into the product.
-If you can get feedback from the prospective tenant, this is a good place to find out why they didn’t rent it.
+If you can get feedback from the prospective resident, this is a good place to find out why they didn’t rent it.

 Is it something you can fix?
 Like is the house dirty?
 Is the exterior not kept?